[Home Page] [ Site Index]

 If I have a Living Trust, do I still need a Will?
 Yes, you need a Will in the event you fail to put all of your assets into the name of the trust.
 It will transfer any such assets to the trust in the event of your death.
 That property will still have to go through probate, but it will then be distributed pursuant to your overall plan.
 A will is also important if you have minor children.
 It will name their guardian in the event both you and your spouse are deceased.

-Don D. Nelson, Attorney, C.P.A., PFS, has prepared living trusts, wills and performed estate planning for over most of his 25 years in professional practice.
+Don D. Nelson, Attorney at Law, has prepared living trusts, wills and performed estate planning for over most of his 35 years in professional practice.
 Due to his multiple professions, as a legal and tax expert, he knows how to draft your trust to fit your particular needs and maximum tax estate tax savings.
 Please call Mr. Nelson if you have questions or wish to set up an appointment.
-We will meet with you in the privacy of your home if you wish.
-The fees charged are often less than those advertised at trust seminars and those law firms which are ‘trust mills.’
+We can discuss your situation with you by phone, skype, WhatsAPP and provide you with the answers to your questions.

 Appointments are available with Don on